 Volunteers play an important role in the success of DDC students.
 Volunteers and service learning opportunities are available for Barnard-Columbia students, and the community at-large.
 Volunteers may serve for as little as 2 hours one day a week.
+Join us!
+Click here to fill out the application!

 The Double Discovery Students Organization (DDSO), a recognized Columbia student activity, promotes and facilitates Columbia student interaction with DDC students and is integral in the recruitment, training, and provision of all volunteer services.
 All student volunteers are automatically considered members of the DDSO general body.